Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 ![Redundancy](../images/scenarios/scenario-eflow.png)

-## Deployment of IoTEdge in the cloud
+## Deployment of IoT Edge in the cloud

 It is also possible to run the IoT Edge modules directly in the cloud.
 Either a Linux VM to run IoT Edge directly, or on a Windows VM with EFLOW.